Search and Hit Enter

 I have recently revamped this recipe to make it a little more streamlined.
 As a result, I’ve been playing around with some flavour boosters for the vegan bolognese, and there are some doozies.
 I learnt a lot about creating a faux meat flavour within the confines of the FODMAP diet when I made my vegan sausages recently, and I wanted to elevate this recipe with that knowledge.

 Dried sage powder.
-Honestly, I’d say this is my number 1 suggestion for creating a meaty depth of flavour.
+Honestly, I’d say this is my number one suggestion for creating a meaty depth of flavour.
 It might be that it’s just a flavour we associate with meat, but dried sage powder has a deeply savoury flavour that goes such a long way in creating an authentic tasting bolognese.

 Truffle oil.
 Just a teaspoon or so of truffle oil adds a really funky meaty taste to this bolognese.
 10/10 would recommend.